reactorynet/reactory-express-server/src/data/clientConfigs/readme.md

 ## Configuration Files
 The configuration files can be written in js, or ts files.

-The index.ts will be automatically generated at start
+The __index.ts will be automatically generated at start based on the enabled clients json file.